Tsilo13/jeopardy_scraper/README.md

 This project scrapes and processes Jeopardy! game data from [J!
 Archive](https://j-archive.com), structures it into relational form, and prepares it for database and analytics work.
 The primary focus is on data wrangling with Python, exporting to CSV, and setting up for SQL + R-based analysis.

-Transparency: this readme was created with the assistance of and AI LLM (chatgpt)

 ---